 When a PNC credit or debit card enrolled in Google Pay expires or is replaced due to loss, theft, fraud or chip card upgrade, PNC will automatically update your card information in Google Pay within two (2) business days from when your replacement card is activated.
 To update Google Pay immediately and not wait the two (2) business days for the automatic update, manually remove the existing card and add the new card to the Google Pay app.

-What happens if I replace, update or lose my Google Pay mobile device?
+What happens if I replace, update or lose my Google device or connected mobile device?

-If you replace or update your mobile device, your PNC debit and credit card(s) enrolled in Google Pay will not be automatically transferred to the new device.
-You will need to set up Google Pay again and add your cards to the new device.
+If you replace or update your mobile device, your PNC debit, credit, and SmartAccess card(s) enrolled in Google Pay will not be automatically transferred to the new device.

 If your Google Pay device is ever lost or stolen, you can use Android Device Manager to remotely suspend or delete your PNC debit and credit cards from Google Pay, or call PNC using the number found on the back of your card to suspend it for you.
 You can continue to make purchases using your physical card even when the device account number is suspended on Google Pay.